Temperature dependence of the long-term annealing behavior of neutron irradiated diodes from 8-inch p-type silicon

 \section{Effective Doping Concentration}

 The effective doping concentration is calculated from the saturation voltage, which is extracted from the CV measurements.
 As the CV measurements are temperature and frequency dependent for irradiated sensors, the saturation voltage varies depending on the measurement settings, and thus the absolute value of the extracted effective doping concentration changes.
-Thus, the extracted values using 2\,kHz at -$20^\circ$C do not necessarily reflect the true doping concentration.
-However, since the same frequency and temperature are used for all measurements, the relative development of the extracted effective doping concentration with increasing annealing time can be characterized.
+However, since the same frequency and temperature are used for all measurements, the relative development of the extracted effective doping concentration with increasing annealing time can be characterized, since the values extracted at 2\,kHz and -$20^\circ$C are still a quantity that reflect the value of the effective doping concentration.
 Figure~\ref{fig:V_sat_60C} exemplary shows the course of the saturation voltage in dependence of annealing time for the epitaxial sensor irradiated to $6\cdot10^{15}\rm n_{eq}/cm^{2} $, alongside the recorded $1/C^2$ in dependence of voltage for all annealing times in Figure~\ref{fig:CV-curves}.
 The maximum bias voltage is 900\,V, therefore, the saturation voltages above 800\,V are not accessible by fitting both the rising and the constant part and calculating the intersection.
 However, the CV curves show that the capacitance beyond saturation remains constant throughout the entire annealing process.
 This means, assuming the capacitance beyond saturation remains constant also for longer annealing times, that the saturation voltages can be extracted by fitting only the rising slope and calculating the intersection with the expected saturation capacitance known from all previous annealing steps.
 In Figure~\ref{fig:CV-curves} it is visible that there are two distinct slopes in the CV-curves, thus, this method is only reliable as long as both slopes are clearly separable, since the slow rising first slope would lead to a great overestimation of the saturation voltage, which limited the extraction to a voltage range between 800\,V and about 1200\,V. The end-capacitance assumption method is considered less precise, therefore a larger uncertainty of $10\%$ is assumed.

 The effective doping concentration is calculated using the equation

 where $\varepsilon_0$ is the dielectric constant in vacuum ($8.85\cdot10^{-14}F/$cm), $\varepsilon$ the material-dependent permittivity modifier (11.68 for silicon), $q_0$ the charge of one electron in Coulomb ($1.6 \cdot 10^{-19}$C), and $d$ the active thickness of the diode.